Elizabeth of Russia: Foreign policy

-Elizabeth abolished the cabinet council system that had been used under Anna, and reconstituted the Senate as it had been under Peter the Great, with the chiefs of the departments of state (none of them German) attending.
+Elizabeth abolished the cabinet council system that had been used under Empress Anna, and reconstituted the Senate as it had been under Peter the Great, with the chiefs of the departments of state (none of them German) attending.
 Her first task after this was to address the war with Sweden.
 On 23 January 1743, direct negotiations between the two powers were opened at Åbo.
 In the Treaty of Åbo, on 7 August 1743 (O.S.), Sweden ceded to Russia all of southern Finland east of the Kymmene River, which became the boundary between the two states.
 The treaty also gave Russia the fortresses of Villmanstrand and Fredrikshamn.

 Bestuzhev

 The concessions to Russia can be credited to the diplomatic ability of the new vice chancellor, Aleksey Bestuzhev-Ryumin, who had Elizabeth's support.
 She placed Bestuzhev at the head of foreign affairs immediately after her accession.
 He represented the anti-Franco-Prussian side of her council, and his objective was an alliance with England and Austria.
 At that time, it was probably advantageous to Russia.
-Both the Lopukhina affair and other attempts of Frederick the Great and Louis XV to get rid of Bestuzhev failed.
+Both the Natalia Lopukhina affair and other attempts of Frederick the Great and Louis XV to get rid of Bestuzhev failed.
 Instead, they put the Russian court into the centre of a tangle of intrigue during the earlier years of Elizabeth's reign.
 Ultimately, the minister's strong support from the Empress prevailed.